mesosphere/dcos-docs-site/pages/1.11/networking/SDN/dcos-overlay/index.md

           prefix: 24
 ```

-In the above example, we have defined two virtual networks.
-The virtual network `dcos` retains the default virtual network, and we have added another virtual network called `dcos-1` with subnet range `192.168.0.0/16`.
-When you create a network, you must give it a name and a subnet.
-That name is used to launch Marathon tasks and other Mesos framework tasks using this specific virtual network.
+In the above example, two virtual networks have been defined.
+The virtual network `dcos` retains the default virtual network, and another virtual network called `dcos-1` with subnet range `192.168.0.0/16` has been added.
+In DC/OS overlay virtual networks must be associated with a name and a subnet.
+That name is used to launch Marathon tasks and other Mesos framework tasks using this specific virtual network (see [usage](/1.11/networking/SDN/usage)).
 Due to restrictions on the size of Linux device names, the virtual network name must be less than thirteen characters.
 Consult the [limitations](#limitations) section of the main Virtual Networks page to learn more.

 # Retrieving virtual network state

-After DC/OS installation is complete, you can query the virtual network configuration using the `https://leader.mesos:5050/overlay-master/state` endpoint .
+After DC/OS installation is complete, the virtual network configuration can be obtained from `https://leader.mesos:5050/overlay-master/state` endpoint .
 The `network` key at the bottom lists the current overlay configuration and the `agents` key is a list showing how overlays are split across the Mesos agents.
 The following shows the network state when there is a single overlay in the cluster named `dcos`.

 ```json